 Nynaeve says abruptly that if they are all going that they had best be about seeing to making plans.
 She goes over how they will have to pack and see to getting their horses from the stables without being stopped.
 Egwene listens and wonders what the danger is that Min sees for them.
 She wonders what danger might be threatening Rand.
 She knows of only one danger that might threaten him and it makes her cold to think of it.

 Egwene: [thinking to herself] Hold on, Rand.
 Hold on you woolheaded idiot.
 I’ll help you somehow.

 In case we have forgotten, Liandrin is almost certainly Black Ajah.
 She is almost certainly the one who warded the Dragkhar that attacked Moiraine when Moiraine was visiting Adeleas and Vandene’s home.
 We know Verin was not the one who followed Moiraine because she immediately showed up to join Ingtar’s party in pursuit of the Horn.
-We feel pretty certain that Lanfear is not the one who tried to kill Moiraine because 1) she could have probably done that herself without Shadowspawn help, and 2) she was with Rand masquerading as Selene.
-I mean, Selene might be someone else but I doubt it.
+We can also feel pretty certain that Lanfear is not the one who tried to kill Moiraine because 1) she could have probably done that herself without Shadowspawn help, and 2) she was with Rand masquerading as Selene.
+(I mean, Selene might be someone else but I doubt it.)

 In addition, if there was any other doubt that Liandrin is Black Ajah, we also know that Liandrin terrorized Lady Amalisa in Fal Dara.

 If we then read the stuff Liandrin said about the Black Ajah wanting Rand’s village friends out of the way, she’s probably referring to herself and her plans to kill them all sometime soon.
 Sneaky.